Tarik-INC/Tarik-INC/README.md

 # Intro
-I'm a developer that likes builiding solutions for real world problems
+I'm a Web Developer and i like builiding solutions for real world problems

 ## Dev Stats